 Providers can track their clean claim rate as a means of evaluating performance each revenue cycle.
 Higher clean claim rates may point to smooth billing, coding, and claim creation processes, which also means efficient revenue collection.

 A fee schedule simply refers to the list of payments and fees for any given service or supply. payor contracts should have a fee schedule.
 If not, providers should push to request fee schedules from the payor.
 This is essential as it not only lists out all the negotiated rates, but also provides clear definitions for all the services that are covered.
-Fee schedules also factor into allowed amounts that are determined by during payor contracting.
+Fee schedules also factor into allowed amounts that are determined during payor contracting.

 Claims can come with a whole host of problems that can result in denials and dispute.
 Providers need to make sure that the payor provides some form of dispute resolution that clearly defines processes for arbitrating and mediating any potential claim disputes.
 Dispute resolution policies work to guide providers through the process of resolving claims and recouping any revenue that may be owed.
 This can include informal resolution processes to more formal, more complex litigation procedures.